Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Jacobson's Thermodynamic Approach: The Simplest Cases

 The family described by Eq. (\ref{GR06}) contains an infinite number of members.
-Jacobson employed the contracted Bianchi identity and assumed diffeomorphism invariance of the action (which in the context of a Riemannian geometry implies local conservation of the energy-momentum: $\mathring{\nabla}_{\mu}\tau^{\mu \nu}=0$); thus, he found $f = -\mathring{R}/2+\Lambda$ where $R$ is the Ricci scalar and $\Lambda$ is a constant.
+Jacobson employed the contracted Bianchi identity and assumed diffeomorphism invariance of the action (which in the context of a Riemannian geometry implies local conservation of the energy-momentum tensor: $\mathring{\nabla}_{\mu}\tau^{\mu \nu}=0$); thus, he found $f = -\mathring{R}/2+\Lambda$ where $R$ is the Ricci scalar and $\Lambda$ is a constant.
 It then follows that \begin{empheq}[box=\fbox]{equation} \mathring{R}_{\mu \nu}-\frac{1}{2}g_{\mu \nu}\mathring{R}+\Lambda g_{\mu \nu}=8\pi G \tau_{\mu \nu} \,, \end{empheq} which coincides with the Einstein field equations.
 We have set $\eta=(4\hbar G)^{-1}$, where $G$ is the universal gravitation constant, to recover Newtonian gravity in the weak-field limit; this implies $\eta^{-1/2}$ corresponds to twice the Planck length.
 Notably, the cosmological constant $\Lambda$ appears as an integration constant, though its nature remains unknown.
 It is worthwhile remarking that the {\em uniqueness} of Eq.~\eqref{GR07} (except for the, a priori, arbitrary value of $\Lambda$) is guaranteed by the local conservation of energy-momentum, i.e., by one of the Lanczos-Lovelock's hypotheses \cite{Lanczos:1932fxw,Lanczos:1938sf,Lovelock:1969vyr,Lovelock:1970zsf,Lovelock:1971yv,Lovelock:1972vz}.
-The other three hypotheses: that the right member of Eq. (\ref{GR06}) i) is built out from the metric tensor and its first- and second-order derivatives, ii) is symmetric, and iii) is linear in second-order derivatives of the metric, are easily seen to be satisfied.
+The other three hypotheses: that the right member of Eq. (\ref{GR06}) i) is built out from the metric tensor and its first- and second-order derivatives, ii) is symmetric, and iii) is linear in second-order derivatives of the metric tensor, are easily seen to be satisfied.

+Before finishing this subsection, let us reflect a bit about the procedure we have followed.
 While black hole thermodynamics motivates the holographic hypothesis \cite{tHooft:1993dmi,Susskind:1994vu} and supports the entropy-area proportionality, relying on it would be circular since those results typically presume the validity of GR.
-Instead, we can follow the insight in \cite{PhysRevD.7.2333}: causal horizons hide information which implies they must possess an associated entropy.
+Instead, we have followed the insight in \cite{PhysRevD.7.2333}: causal horizons hide information which implies they must possess an associated entropy.
 This hidden information resides in the correlations between vacuum fluctuations just inside and outside the horizon \cite{PhysRevD.34.373}.